Give your students the opportunity to tinker and invent, building real-world skills.

 Educators have asked me what is needed to get a makerspace up and running.
 My answer is always the same: "Whatever you've already got!"
 The maker movement is about creating and problem-solving, not purchasing and consuming.
 Having said that, if you have the resources to buy a 3-D printer, some littleBits, or a Dash robot, I encourage you to do so, since all are open-ended ways for children to build maker skills.

-However, it's important to know that a pile of cardboard and duct tape (plus a MakeDo Safe-Saw), an old erector set, or some donated yarn and knitting needles can be the foundation for an engaging, vibrant makerspace.
+However, it's important to know that a pile of cardboard and duct tape, an old erector set, or some donated yarn and knitting needles can be the foundation for an engaging, vibrant makerspace.
 One of the most popular activities in the Maker Lab is disassembling old electronics (under close adult supervision), which only requires a handful of donated tools and some broken small appliances.
 We recently added duct tape to the mix, and now wearable art is becoming all the rage among our young makers!

 How We Make